+Throughout her technology career, Rachel thrived on the opportunity to create a positive impact through hard work, perseverance and a commitment to results.
 While at Google, Rachel led International Business Operations in Emerging Markets, spending several years living and working in Sub-Saharan Africa.
 Her team’s work was recognized in 2010 for building and scaling critical mobile services in agriculture, trade and health that serve people in poor, rural areas.
 She also worked with heads of state on policy relating to Internet access and job creation.

 In 2012, she co-founded FEM Inc., a holding company focused on research and development at the intersection of media, technology and gender.
-In 2015, FEM Inc. launched Prizma, an AI tech startup offering personalized content discovery and analytics for major media and tech companies.
+Currently, she resides in Aliso Viejo with her dog Mochi and enjoys living down the street from her sister and nieces.